reddec/trusted-cgi/docs/index.md

 It's best (but not limited) for

-* for hobby projects
+* hobby projects
-* for experiments
+* experiments
-* for projects with a low number of requests: webhooks, scheduled processing, etc..
+* projects with a low number of requests: webhooks, scheduled processing, etc..
-* for a project working on low-end machines: raspberry pi, cheapest VPS, etc..
+* projects working on low-end machines: raspberry pi, cheapest VPS, etc..

-However, if your projects have overgrown the platform limitations, it should be quite easy to migrate to any other solutions, because most low-level details are hidden and could be replaced in a few days (basically - just wrap script to HTTP service)
+However, if your projects have exceeded the platform limitations, it should be quite easy to migrate to any other solutions, because most low-level details are hidden and could be replaced in a few days (basically - just wrap script to HTTP service)

 Also, it is possible to scale the platform performance by just launching the same instances of the platform